yuanxzo/mCCFJ/README.md

 # To Do Lists
 - Implement wFH transformation specific to DAS data.
 - Add an option for phase-weighted cross-correlation stacking method.
+- Add a program that can stack cross-correlation by distance bin

 # Usage